-Madonna Gave A Surprise Performance At The Met Gala
+Madonna Gave a Surprise Performance at the Met Gala

-Madonna (the secular one) arrived at the Met Gala in a golden crown made of crosses, black veil and gown by Jean Paul Gaultier.
+Madonna (the secular one) arrived at the Met Gala in a golden crown made of crosses, a black veil, and a gown by Jean Paul Gaultier.
 While she looked gorgeous, she wasn’t the showstopper of the red carpet — that honor went to Rihanna and/or Frances McDormand.
 But you didn’t think she of the burning crosses would let the Catholicism-themed Met Gala get away from her, did you?

 No, she didn’t.
 Madonna managed to get her time in the spotlight when she gave a surprise performance.
 She entered the Great Hall in a giant cloak and proceeded to sing “Like a Prayer” and “Hallelujah.”
 Instead of an upbeat gospel choir, she used Gregorian chants as background music.
 Several female dancers to complemented the medley.
 Halfway through, she changed from her monastic garb into a white, angelic dress for her emotional rendition of “Hallelujah.”
 Watch her performance here, from Vogue.